 Regardless of which of our four locations you’re being seen at, extraordinary care is just a short drive from home.
 All patients undergoing cancer treatment at Nebraska Medicine also have access to our 24/7 Infusion Center at the Fred & Pamela Buffett Cancer Center, which serves as both a treatment center and around-the-clock urgent-care-type facility for those battling cancer.
 A rare offering in the region.

 Many of our specialists are very involved in research to find new treatments and cures for bladder cancer.
 This affords our doctors the opportunity to take part in some of the most current clinical trials, giving you early access to the newest drugs and most cutting-edge treatment options before they become widely available.
-See what clinical trials are available for bladder cancer.

 Addressing Your Personal Care Needs